theayushcode/theayushcode/README.md

 ## 🚀 Projects

-- 🎯 **Text Translator App** — Translate any text to your favorite language using RapidAPI and React.
-- 🔐 **Code Camouflage App** — Hide and decode source code across programming languages.
-- 🎲 **Random String Generator** — React app using `useEffect` and `useCallback`.
+- 🎯 **scientific calculator** — A scientific calculator is a device used to perform complex mathematical, scientific, and engineering calculations, including trigonometric, logarithmic, and exponential functions.

 👉 Check out more projects [here](https://github.com/theayushcode?tab=repositories)